krschroeder/baseframe_js/readme.md

 // ...etc
 ```

-### Extending into a Library ###
+### Extending into the jQuery, Cash or Base Elem Js Library ###
-These plugins are designed to be installed into jQuery or Cash-Dom library should you choose to use one fo those external library's.
+These plugins are designed to be installed into jQuery, [Cash-Dom](https://www.npmjs.com/package/cash-dom), or the [Base Elem Js](https://www.npmjs.com/package/base-elem-js) libraries.
+Base Elem Js is used as this projects only dependency.

 ```typescript
 // not necessary for the plugin's to work,